brendt/stitcher.io/src/content/blog/2017-08-25-mastering-key-bindings.md

  In this modern time, it's still good to look at what their original meaning was.
  It helped me define a formal definition for each modifier key, allowing me to remember what key combination belongs to which action.

- > Define a personal meaning for each modifier key,
- <br>and stick to it.
+ > Define a personal meaning for each modifier key, and stick to it.

 ### Meta/Command (⌘)